nstraub/injectjs/README.md

 1. clone the repository (or download and extract the auto-generated zip)
 2. run npm install
 3. run bower install
 4. there are three karma config files in Tests: karma.conf.js (runs tests against src), karma.dist.conf.js (runs tests against dist/inject.js) and karma.dist.min.conf.js (runs tests against dist/inject.min.js).
-The default grunt task only runs karma.conf.js, running `grunt deploy` will run all tests on all browsers and both dist files.
+The default grunt task will watch the `src` folder and run all tests on all browsers and both dist files.

 # <a name="use"></a>Usage